szawacki/RegistryDLL/README.md

 ## Documentation

 Shame on me it's not yet finished.
-Examples for the use of the regostry ddl can be found in the test class.
+Examples for the use of the registry dll can be found in the test class.